Have you ever wondered what is the best time and when to walk your dog after eating?

 After a walk, wait at least 30 minutes before feeding your dog.
 The same rule applies as indicated earlier after eating.
 Wait at least 2 hours to walk your dog.

-Walking your dog after a meal helps to reduce chances of it contracting gastric torsion (GDV), also known as stomach twist.
+Walking your dog before a meal helps to reduce chances of it contracting gastric torsion (GDV), also known as stomach twist.
 It occurs when the stomach gets filled with trapped air, causing it to rotate when the dog makes sharp movements.

 Taking your dog for a walk does not eliminate the risk of getting stomach twist completely.
 It only reduces it.